Jeunesse Sportivo Alep: History

 In the 2008 and 2009 seasons, the club managed to win both domestic competitions (SBL and Cup), but with the exception of winning the Aleppo Cup, it did not succeed at the international level.

 In the 2010 season, the CJS advanced to the 2010 WABA Cup as the Syrian league runner-up, and a 79:125 loss to Mahram BC prevented them from winning the competition.
 As finalists of the WABA Cup, they advanced to the 2010 Asian Cup, where they finished in 6th place after a quarter-final loss to Mahram BC.

 In the 2011 season, they became SBL champions after the final victory over Al-Jaish and qualified for the WABA Cup.
 In the group stage of the tournament, they gradually defeated Al-Riyadi Beirut, Zob Ahan BC, Al Riyadi Amman and Al-Ahli Sanaa and advanced to the quarterfinals, in which they defeated ASU BC.
 The final of the WABA League in which they met Al-Riyadi Beirut lost in the decisive match 77:85.

 As a finalist in the WABA league, the club participated in the 2011 FIBA Asia Champions Cup, in which after advancing from the group stage, it was eliminated in the quarterfinals with Smart Gilas and finished in 6th place.

 In 2012, CJS defeated Al-Ittihad SC in the SBL final and won its last league title.
 After the outbreak of the Battle of Aleppo in 2012, the club's existence was threatened.
 However, the club managed to survive, and after the end of the war in Aleppo it continued its sports activities.

 The CJS gained their first big success in a long time in the 2021 season, when they managed to beat the Al-Jaish SC in the Syrian Cup final.

+In October 2025, Ministry of Sports and Youth officially approved the request of the club management to return the club's original name, Jeunesse Sportivo Alep (Shabibeh).